IFICL/images-that-sound/README.md

 [[Paper]()] [[Project Page](https://ificl.github.io/images-that-sound/)]
 <hr>

-This repository contains the code to generate *images that sound*, a specical spectrogram that can be seen as images and played as sound.
+This repository contains the code to generate *images that sound*, a special spectrogram that can be seen as images and played as sound.
 <div align="center">
   <img width="90%" alt="teaser" src="assets/teaser.jpg">
 </div>